-Born: Aug.
-7, 1942 in Hugo, Okla.
+Born August 7, 1942 in Hugo, Okla.

 Since the mid-1960s, B.J.
 Thomas has impacted many areas of popular music with 15 Top 40 pop hits, 10 Top 40 country hits, 5 Grammys, and 15 Gold and Platinum Records.

-In 1976, B.J. released the first of several gospel albums, “Home Where I Belong”, which went platinum.
-Moving back to country music, B.J. hit the Top 40 ten times with hits like "What Ever Happened to Old Fashioned Love” and "The Whole World's in Love When You're Lonely."
+In 1976, B.J. released the first of several gospel albums, including Home Where I Belong which went platinum.
+It was the first Christian album to go platinum, and Thomas became the biggest contemporary Christian artist of the period. "(Hey Won't You Play) Another Somebody Done Somebody Wrong Song” was awarded the Country Music Association, Single of the Year in 1975.
 His country success led him to become the 60th member of the Grand Ole Opry.
-In 1989 B.J. recorded "As Long As We Got Each Other," the theme song for the sitcom Growing Pains.
-He has since written commercial jingles and produced acoustic versions of well-known hits.
+In 1989 B.J. recorded "As Long as We Got Each Other," the theme song for the sitcom Growing Pains.
+He has since written commercial jingles and produced acoustic versions of many well-known hits.